 Externally-Funded Course Reductions

 The Law School also may provide a course reduction if a faculty member obtains adequate funding from a non-University entity to support a release from teaching obligations.
 Please contact Kate Schulte for details.

 Procedure to Request a Course Reduction

 A course reduction request must be made by February 24th of the fiscal year preceding the year for which the course reduction is sought.
 Northwestern's fiscal year is September 1 - August 31.
 The Office of the Dean will send annual email communication noting a specific deadline for course reduction requests.

 Faculty should complete the electronic Course Reduction Request Form.
-Upon submission, this form will be directed to the Associate Dean of Academic Affairs: Faculty and Research and to the Dean for approval.
+Upon submission, this form will be directed to the Associate Dean for Faculty Affairs and to the Dean for approval.